 Prior to law school, Mr. Caramanna graduated with an Honours Bachelor of Science degree from the University of Toronto in 1992 where he obtained a Specialist degree in Nutritional Sciences, one of the pre-medical school programmes at U of T. His background in science has proven particularly useful in defending cases involving forensic evidence and scientific testing.

 Matthew Friedberg has been a criminal defence lawyer his entire career.
-He has successfully represented thousands of clients charged with every type of criminal offence at every level of court in Ontario*.
+He has successfully represented hundreds of clients charged with every type of criminal offence at every level of court in Ontario*.
 Mr. Friedberg regularly represents individuals charged with extremely serious offences, and many of his cases have been the subject of media attention.
 He has had particular success defending persons charged with Homicide, Sexual Assault, Domestic Assault, Drug and Firearms offences.
 Every case is handled with the same skill and determination with the sole aim being to achieve the most positive result possible for the client.
 He enjoys a reputation as a leading defence lawyer in the Toronto area.

 Mr. Friedberg graduated from Osgoode Hall Law School in 1995 after being admitted into that institution at the age of 20.
 He was called to the Bar of Ontario